Saul Nassé

-Saul Nassé (born 1965) is a former television producer for the BBC, former chief executive of Cambridge Assessment, and a fellow of Robinson College, Cambridge.
+Saul Edward Nassé is Chief Executive and Keeper of The National Archives, the official archive and publisher for the UK Government.
+He was formerly a television producer for the BBC, and was also chief executive of Cambridge Assessment, and a fellow of Robinson College, Cambridge.
 At the BBC he was successively Editor of Tomorrow's World, general manager of BBC Worldwide Productions in Mumbai and Controller of BBC Learning.

 Early life

-Saul Nassé was born in 1965 and educated at Bedford Modern School between 1974 and 1983.
-At the age of seven his interest in science was inspired by Raymond Baxter, the first presenter of Tomorrow's World on the BBC.
+Saul Nassé was born in Bedford and educated at Bedford Modern School.
+At the age of seven his interest in science was inspired by Raymond Baxter, the first presenter of the BBC television programme Tomorrow's World.
 After school he read Natural Sciences at the University of Cambridge where he earned a Master of Arts.
-Thereafter, he spent three years as a research student at Cranfield University before ending his PhD to join the BBC in 1990.
+He then spent three years as a research student at Cranfield University before ending his PhD to join the BBC in 1990.